|

 Eowyn stood her ground.

-The foremost creature lurched towards her, its wide, beaked mouth
+The foremost creature lurched towards her, snapping its wide,

 Eowyn waited, sword raised.